Skip to Main Content

 Bachelor's-to-Master's

 An accelerated bachelor’s-to-master’s program is available to academically qualified students.
-Every full-time student with a grade point average of 3.000 or better in mathematics courses and overall at the end of the junior year is eligible to be admitted to this program.
+Every full-time student with a grade point average of 3.000 or better in mathematics courses and overall at the end of the junior year is eligible for admission.
 Students may begin taking graduate courses during their junior year as long as course prerequisites are met.

-This program allows students to earn both a bachelor’s degree and a master’s degree in Mathematics in as little as five years by taking 126 credits in the first four years, including 12 graduate credits with grade of B or better: six of these graduate credits will count towards both the BA/BS and MS degrees, and the other six credits will fulfill requirements for the master's degree.
+This program allows students to earn both a bachelor’s degree and a master’s degree in one of three fields in as little as five years by taking 126 credits in the first four years, including 12 graduate credits with grade of B or better; six of these graduate credits will count towards both the BA/BS and MS degrees, and the other six credits will fulfill the requirements for the master's degree.

 The flexibility of the curriculum in Mathematics allows the following options:

-BA or BS in Mathematics / MS in Mathematics
+BA or BS from Mathematics and Statistics / MS in Mathematics

-BA or BS in Mathematics / M.Ed. in Curriculum and Instruction, Initial Teacher Certification Option
+BA or BS from Mathematics and Statistics / M.Ed. in Curriculum & Instruction - Secondary Education, Initial License

-The Department of Mathematics and Statistics and the School of Education jointly offer a bachelor’s-to-master’s program leading to a BA/BS degree in Mathematics and M.Ed. degree in Curriculum and Instruction, Initial Teacher Certification option.
-All the requirements for both the BA/BS and M.Ed. degrees must be satisfied (see graduate catalog).
+The Department of Mathematics and Statistics and the School of Education jointly offer a bachelor’s-to-master’s program leading to one of the BA or BS degrees from Mathematics and Statistics and an M.Ed. degree in Curriculum & Instruction - Secondary Education, Initial License option.

-The Department of Mathematics and Statistics and the Department of Public Health jointly offer a bachelor’s-to-master’s program leading to a BS in Mathematics and MPH in Public Health, Epidemiology option.
-All the requirements for both the BA/BS and MPH degrees must be satisfied (see graduate catalog).
+The Department of Mathematics and Statistics and the Department of Public Health jointly offer a bachelor’s-to-master’s program leading to one of the BA or BS degrees from Mathematics and Statistics and an MPH, in either the Epidemiology option or the Healthcare Management option.

 For more information, contact the Department of Mathematics and Statistics